-1-Geometric Figure or Drawing; 2-Algebraic/Functional Graph; 3-Number Line; 4-Data Table; 5-Statistical Graph; 6-Probability Situation; 7-Scale or Proportion Drawing; 8-Sketch Depicting Measurements of an Objects or Setting; 9-Depiction of an Algebraic Pattern; 10-Photograph The ACT Assessment uses the widest variety of forms of representation.
+^{1-}Geometric Figure or Drawing; 2-Algebraic/Functional Graph; 3-Number Line; 4-Data Table; 5-Statistical Graph; 6-Probability Situation; 7-Scale or Proportion Drawing; 8-Sketch Depicting Measurements of an Objects or Setting; 9-Depiction of an Algebraic Pattern; 10-Photograph

+The ACT Assessment uses the widest variety of forms of representation.
 Each of the ACT Assessment forms that we reviewed used six or more different types of representation across its items.
 The WorkKeys Applied Mathematics forms used three or fewer types of representations.
 The SAT II used four different types, with most of them being clustered in geometric figures.
 The PISA assessment spread its items out over six different categories of representation.
 In the ACT and SAT II assessments, the most prevalent representation was a geometric figure or drawing.
-In the WorkKeys forms, the most prevalent representation was a statistical graph.
+In the WorkKeys forms, the most prevalent representation was a data table.
+In the PISA assessment, the most prevalent representation was a statistical graph.
 The ACT and WorkKeys assessments together provide a wide range of representations for students to interpret.
 This range is acceptable for assessing students' problem-solving abilities.